apache/manifoldcf-integration-elasticsearch/README.txt

 The following provides more details on the included software that may be subject to export controls on cryptographic software:

-  The Apache ManifoldCF ElasticSearch plugin does not include any implementation or usage of cryptographic software at this time.
+  The Apache ManifoldCF Plugin for Elastic Search does not include any implementation or usage of cryptographic software at this time.

 Contact